ruslan-ilesik/cloud/README.md

 # cloud
-my cloud with website using python3.8 for server, bootstrap5 for client and Mysql 8 as data base:
+my cloud with website using python3.8 for server, bootstrap5 for client and Mysql 8 as database:

 **HOW TO SETUP:**